silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

 For example, consider a class A that is decorated with SphinxSearchable, with subclasses B and C. B does not have any additional indexable fields, but C does.
 Objects of class B will be put in the same index as objects of class A, but a separate index will be constructed for class C.

+## Triggers for Reindexing

+Sphinx maintains two sets of indexes, primary and deltas.
+A primary delta will contain all indexed objects (for the classes for that index), whereas the delta index only contains recently changed objects.
+Each time an indexed object is changed, the SphinxSearchable decorator invalidates that object in the primary index, and re-indexes the delta index to pick up just those that have changed since the primary was last rebuilt.

+As changes occur, the delta index will grow, and will progressively get slower to index, until the primary index is rebuilt and the delta index cleared.

+The primary index is only rebuilt as a result of calling Sphinx::reindex()  (Sphinx class is a controller, so accessing Sphinx/reindex will do this).
+This is typically set up as a cron job.

+The reindexing of deltas is controlled by the static variable `SphinxSearchable::$reindex_mode`:
+* If "endrequest" (the default) reindexing is done once at the end of the PHP request, and only if a write() or delete() have been done (any op which flags the record dirty).
+If the messagequeue module is installed and `SphinxSearchable::$reindex_queue` is specified, a message is sent to do the refresh to keep it out of the user process.
+  Otherwise it done in this process but at the end of the PHP request (this will be noticable to the user)
+* If "write" (old behaviour) reindexing is done on write or delete.
+* If "disabled" reindexing of the delta is disabled, which is useful when writing many SphinxSearchable items (such as during a migration import) where the burden of keeping the Sphinx index updated in realtime is both unneccesary and prohibitive.

+Note that the default configuration of messagequeue will execute the delta reindexing in a separate process initiated as part of PHP shutdown.
+The effect is the delta is reindexed in near-realtime, but without the user experiencing the delay.
+If xmlpipes is used, messagequeue is highly recommended.

 # Indexing Content of Files